daattali/beautiful-jekyll/_posts/2016-03-15-genomic-data-visualization-using-python.md

 Once the alignment is done, two types of files can be generated, a SAM file (the alignment) and its binary version the BAM file (which we will use in this tutorial)

-The way these files are generated is beyond the scope of this short tutorial, there are a lot of things to consider and to take care of, such as quality of the fastq files used, some specific metrics that describe the success of the wet lab experiment ect .. that we will just not discuss here.
+The way these files are generated is beyond the scope of this short tutorial, there are many things to consider and to take care of, such as quality of the fastq files used, some specific metrics that describe the success of the wet lab experiment etc .. that we will just not discuss here.

 The data we will use here consists of list of bam files (one bam file per subject studied, let's say here a tissue for example), and an interval file in a bed format (listing the amplicon regions).